José Víctor Alonzo

-José Víctor Alonzo Alonzo (born 1 May 1959) is a Guatemalan racewalker.
+José Víctor Alonzo Alonzo (born 1 May 1959) is a Guatemalan racewalker who competed in international events during the 1980s and early 1990s.

+Career

 At the 1983 Pan American Games he finished seventh in the 20 kilometre walk and did not finish the 50 kilometre walk.

-At the 1984 Summer Olympics he finished 34th in the 20 kilometre walk and 17th in the 50 kilometre walk.
+He represented Guatemala at the 1984 Summer Olympics in Los Angeles, where he finished 34th in the 20 kilometre walk and 17th in the 50 kilometre walk.

 At the 1987 Pan American Games he finished seventh in the 20 kilometre walk and again did not finish the 50 kilometre walk.

 At the 1990 Central American and Caribbean Games he finished fourth out of five finishers in the 50 kilometre walk.